 : give an item from the party inventory to the companion

 : move an item from a companion to the party inventory

 When in combat you cannot use the move commands.
 However you can:

 fight: fight a round of combat with the enemy

 run away: flee a fight

-If you have some type of Amazon Echo or another device with Alexa, you might want to give this a try.
+If you received some type of Amazon Echo or another device with Alexa, you might want to give this a try.